-Students shall receive a report card at the end of each nine or ten-week period indicating their rubric score for each course of study for that portion of the academic term.
+Students shall receive a report card at the end of each 12-week Trimester indicating their rubric score for each course of study for that portion of the academic term.

 When a student appears to be at risk of failure, notification will be provided to the parents so they can talk with the teacher about what actions can be taken to improve poor grades.